Pregnancy and Your Osteopath

 To Prepare for Labour

-Osteopaths can not only help to relieve some of the common symptoms of pregnancy, we can also help the labour and delivery to go smoothly.
-We do this by helping your pelvis to move freely, which allows your birth to progress smoothly, and we also help with Optimal Foetal Positioning, which encourages your baby to present in a "left occiput anterior" position.
-This allows for a mechanically easier birth for you and your baby.
+Osteopaths may not only help to relieve some of the common symptoms of pregnancy, we may also help the labour and delivery to go smoothly.
+We do this by helping your pelvis to move freely, which allows your birth to progress smoothly, and we also help with Optimal Foetal Positioning, which may help your baby to present in a position that allows for a mechanically easier birth for you and your baby.

 A Note About Exercise in Pregnancy

 As it is perfectly normal for the heart (and in fact the whole vascular system) to work harder, as it has more blood to pump around the body - two bodies in fact - it is perfectly normal to experience some racing of the heart.
-Some women get anaemia (known as "physiological anaemia", because once again it is perfectly normal) and it is usual to be less up to heavy exercise.
-This is one reason why it is neither normal nor necessarily healthy to try to start - or try to maintain - heavy exercise at any stage of pregnancy.
+Some women get anaemia (known as "physiological anaemia") and find they are less able to perform heavy exercise.
+This is not unusual and is one reason why it is neither normal nor necessarily healthy to try to start - or try to maintain - heavy exercise at any stage of pregnancy.
 Mild or moderate exercise can be good for you, but we advise against heavy exercise.

 So if you are already used to a moderate degree of exercise then continuing with this and also doing some gentle stretches is fine.
 Heavy or intense exercise is out.
 Your body and heart have a lot of extra demands on them, so it is important to listen to your body and respond sensibly.
 Pilates and Yoga are good if done correctly: make sure that your technique is good and get proper advice from an Instructor if needed.